 Now that you have a basic run-down of the events, take a deeper dive into how they are run so you know what to expect before entering the grandstands.

 During the ride, the cowboy pulls his knees up as the bronc bucks, rolling his spurs up the horse’s shoulders.
 He straightens his legs as the horse descends and returns his spurs to the point over the horse’s shoulders as he prepares for the next jump.
-Bareback riding is considered the toughest ride due to the injuries and long-term damage sustained by the cowboys who enter this event.
+Bareback riding is considered the most challenging event due to the injuries and long-term damage sustained by participating cowboys.

 Steer Wrestling